 - Facilitating Meetings that Matter

-- Systems Thinking and Tools (two-day workshop)
+- Systems Thinking and Tools (one-day workshop)

 To fulfill the networking requirement, students must:

 - Make an effort to regularly attend Boreas networking events.

 - Identify, contact and interact with at least two environmental leaders outside IonE and their home department (ideally outside of their college), including at least one in-person meeting